 The Maritime Labour Convention 2006 is an International Labour Organization (ILO) convention that consolidates nearly 70 previous maritime labour instruments into one comprehensive standard.
 It was adopted by the ILO in 2006 and entered into force on 20 August 2013.
 The convention applies to all ships of 500 GT or more engaged in international voyages and to most domestic-trading vessels in ratifying countries.

-The MLC establishes minimum standards across five main areas: seafarer employment, conditions of service, accommodation, health and social protection, and compliance and enforcement.
+the MLC establishes minimum standards across five main areas: seafarer employment, conditions of service, accommodation, health and social protection, and compliance and enforcement.
 These are organised into five Titles within the convention.

 The Five Titles of MLC 2006